evie-lau/Unifi-gateway-wpa-supplicant/README.md

 - `-i eth1` Specifies `eth1` (UXG-Lite WAN port) as the interface
 - `-D wired` Specify driver type of `eth1`
 - `-c <path-to>/wpa_supplicant.conf` The config file

+> [!TIP]
+> If troubleshooting is needed, add the parameter `-C /var/run/wpa_supplicant -B` to run in the background and allow `wpa_cli` to connect for more information.

 You should see the message `Successfully initialized wpa_supplicant` if the command and config are configured correctly.